 Consider alternatives if:

-- You find mobile app switching disruptive
+- You find switching between apps disruptive

 - You make frequent small withdrawals under $100